wdawson/okta.github.io/_source/_docs/api/resources/factors.md

 * As an out-of-band transactional factor to send an email challenge to a user.
 This can be injected into any custom step-up flow and is not part of Okta Sign-On (it does not count as MFA for logging onto Okta).
 This is currently EA.

 * As a proper Okta 2nd factor (just like Okta Verify, SMS, etc).
-This can be configured via the standard MultiFactor UI in the Okta Administrator dashboard.
+This can be configured via the standard MultiFactor UI in the Okta administrator UI.
 The email factor is then eligible to be used during Okta Sign-On as a valid 2nd factor just like any of other the factors.
 This is currently BETA.

 ### Factor Verification Object